lizadaly/utopia-novels/books/arqtiq/book.md

 “You earned it, to be a President.
 You tried to cut a great country in two; deluging it in blood.”

-In my electric state I see the root of the real cause — ambition of earthly state.
+In my electric state I see the root of the real cause—ambition of earthly state.
 The root of evil that grew to a tree of distrust of brother to brother.
 Each aroused in strength of pride to combat of their separate interests.